Do Lithium Batteries Require a Safety Data Sheet?

 The consignor/shipper is responsible for classifying dangerous goods such as lithium batteries.
 There are different UN numbers for lithium batteries and rules for shipping based on the type of battery and method of shipping (air, marine, or road).
-Research the shipping regulations in your area for specific guidelines on shipping rules and papers etc.
+Research the shipping regulations in your area for specific guidelines on shipping rules and papers.

-Do you Work with Lithium Batteries?
+Do You Work with Lithium Batteries?
 Make Sure You Have a Safety Plan in Place.

 If your business commonly works with lithium batteries or other hazardous goods consider Chemscape’s safety data sheet management software to help establish strong SDS management within your workplace.